 - 520. Display of specimens found this year.
 May be exhibited in any pleasing manner such as a divided compartment box or regulation geology box.
 Exhibit should be labeled with specimens' names, location found, and date collected.
 You may exhibit in this class until you wish to exhibit at the State Fair. - 5200.
 First-time exhibitor.
 Display at least 15 rocks, minerals or fossils collected during the current 4-H year.
 Exhibit limited to one exhibit box.
-Fossils must be identified to the Phylum level. - 5201.
+Fossils must be identified to the Phylum level.
+Five (5) specimens must be collected during the current year, with the remaining required specimens being collected in previous years. - 5201.
 First or Second time exhibitor.
 Display at least 30 rocks, minerals, or fossils, at least 5 of each 15 must be collected during the current 4-H year.
 Exhibit limited to one exhibit box.
-Fossils must be identified to the Phylum level. - 5202.
+Fossils must be identified to the Phylum level.
+Five (5) specimens must be collected during the current year, with the remaining required specimens being collected in previous years.

+- 5202.
 Third or Fourth time exhibitor.
 Display at least 45 rocks, minerals, or fossils at least 5 of each; at least 15 specimens of current year's work.
 More than one specimen of the same kind of rock or mineral or species of a fossil may be exhibited if this duplication represents different geological formations.
 Specimen label must show this distinction (Fort Hays limestone, not just limestone).
 Exact species must have different formation names listed on the I.D.
 Card (Composita Brachiopod from Morrill Limestone not just Brachiopod or Composita Brachiopod).
 Exhibit limited to two exhibit boxes.
 Rocks must be identified by their proper name and type.
-Fossils must be identified to the Phylum level. - 5203.
+Fossils must be identified to the Phylum level.
+Five (5) specimens must be collected during the current year, with the remaining required specimens being collected in previous years. - 5203.
 Fifth time or more exhibitor.
 Display at least 60 rocks, minerals, or fossils, at least 5 of each.
 15 must be collected during the current 4-H year.
 Exhibit limited to 2 boxes.
 Identify the rocks as igneous, metamorphic or sedimentary.
 These rock types must be spelled out on labels or have a legible key.

-- 5204.
-Special exhibit relating to everyday living or to a mineral test, a rock formation, geological history, species of a fossil, forms of one mineral, a variation of one kind of rock, archeological artifacts, or Indian artifacts.
-Exhibit limited to 4 feet of table space. - 5205.
+Five (5) specimens must be collected during the current year, with the remaining required specimens being collected in previous years. - 5204.
+Educational exhibit: Exhibit relating to everyday living or to a mineral test, a rock formation, geological history, species of a fossil, forms of one mineral, a variation of one kind of rock, archeological artifacts, or Indian artifacts.
+Digital formats are accepted.
+Please make arrangements for the judge to view your exhibit and have a hard copy for display.
+Exhibits limited to 4 feet of table space.
+Care should be taken to use durable materials that will withstand fair conditions.
+Exhibitors may show in the class regardless of number of times he or she has exhibited previously or whether exhibitor has entries in classes 5200, 5201, 5202, or 5203.
+Exhibitor may also exhibit in lapidary class. - 5205.
 Mineralogy.
 Display a minimum of 15 mineral specimens collected in Kansas, at least 5 of which have been collected during the current 4-H year.
 The minerals are to be grouped by mineral class (i.e.; Carbonates, Oxides, Silicates) and at least 3 classes must be represented.
-The member must use one standard display box.
+The member must use one standard display box (See #4).
 The specimens must be labeled with the number of the specimen, date collected, name of specimen, county where collected and chemical composition (i.e.: CACO3 for calcite) if known.

-LAPIDARY
+LAPIDARY CLASSES